makrai/notes/smolensky90-tensor-product-variable-binding-AI.md

     continuous mathematics of connectionist computation
 * language
   * object like a phrase-structure tree----or even a simple sequence of words
-  * problem can be traced back to ... operation of binding a value to a variabl
+  * problem can be traced back to ... operation of binding a value to a variable
 * where the research reported here fits into ... connectionist AI
   * components must be put together in constructing a model
     * representing Elements of the task domain